 The question is what “threshold of intelligence” means in this context.
 All humans do not reap all the same benefits from culture — some have traits and abilities that enable them to reap far more benefits than others.
 And many of these traits have nothing to do with “intelligence” in any usual sense.
 Good looks, for instance.
 Or a sexy voice.

 And the same holds true for cognitive abilities in particular: it is more nuanced than what measurement along a single axis can capture.
 For instance, some people are mathematical geniuses, yet socially inept.
 There are many axes along which we can measure abilities, and what allows us to build culture is all these many abilities put together.
 Again, it is not, I maintain, a single “special intelligence thing”, although we often talk as though it were.

 For this reason, I do not believe such a FOOM threshold along a single axis makes much sense.
-Rather, we see progress along many axes that, when certain thresholds are crossed, allow us to expand our abilities in new ways.
+Rather, we see progress along many axes that, when certain thresholds are crossed, allows us to expand our abilities in new ways.
 For example, at the cultural level we may see progress beyond a certain threshold in the production of good materials, which then leads to progress in our ability to harvest energy, which then leads to better knowledge and materials, etc. A more complicated story with countless little specialized steps and cogs.
 As far as I can tell, this is the recurrent story of how progress happens, on every level: from biological cells to human civilization.

 Magnus Vinding seems to think that because humans do all the cool stuff "only because of tools," innate intelligence differences are not very consequential.